mobarski/morty/design/loops.md

 ## Loop frame variants

-1. val                     - counting down to 0 (no break & continue)
+1. val                     - counting down to 0
 2. addr  val               - counting down to 0
 3. addr  from  val         - counting down to 0
 4. addr  target val        - counting up to target
 5. addr  step  target  val - counting up to target with step >= 1
 6. addr  step  val         - counting down to 0 with step >= 1
 7. addr  step  from  val   - counting down to 0 with step >= 1

 ## Performance